 The parent theme is the theme we’ll usually refer to when talking about WordPress themes.
-It’s the main theme that provides and handles all the features, functionalities, and its style.
+It’s the main theme that provides and handles all the features, functionalities, and style.
 A parent theme doesn’t need a child theme to work, while the opposite isn’t true.

 A child theme, on the other hand, works as an additional layer on top of the parent theme.
-It allows your developer to tweak, add, remove an existing WordPress theme without worrying about losing your customizations.
-Child themes require a parent theme to properly work because they inherit part of their files.
+It allows your developer to tweak, add, and remove an existing WordPress theme without worrying about losing your customizations.
+Child themes require a parent theme to work properly because they inherit part of their files.

 - WordPress core files

 - Theme files, with the exception of starter themes which are a special kind of themes meant for theme developers